When accidents take place, a cut can happen anywhere on your body.

-Stitches on the deeper layer of the wound will dissolve in around 2 to 3 weeks, while stitches or staples in the upper layer need to be removed in 7 to 14 days.
+Stitches on the deeper layer of the wound will dissolve in around 2 to 3 weeks.
+However, removal of stitches or staples in the upper layer should be within 7 to 14 days.

 Stitches in the face are usually removed after a week.
 But stitches or staples in the belly and back may need to stay longer, usually up to 14 days.